SuperM7-com/arkos-docs/docs/guide/accessing-the-express-app.md

 The `configureApp` function runs before any Arkos middleware is applied, giving you a chance to set up configurations that need to be in place early in the application lifecycle.

 :::warning
-You do not need to call `app.listen` inside `configureApp` because this is function that gives you acess to add custom configurations beyond **Arkos** features on the top-level of the middleware/configuration stack.
-In the end everything will go down until **Arkos** call `app.listen`.
+You do not need to call `app.listen` inside `configureApp` because this function gives you access to add custom configurations beyond **Arkos** features on the top-level of the middleware/configuration stack.
+When a port is specified, Arkos will create an HTTP server and call `server.listen` after all configurations are complete.
 :::

-As mentioned on the warning above, is not recommended to call `app.listen` inside `configureApp`.
-If you would like to call `app.listen` on your own, for example to add websockets see [Calling app.listen By Yourself Section](/docs/guide/accessing-the-express-app#calling-applisten-by-yourself)
+As mentioned in the warning above, it's not recommended to call `app.listen` inside `configureApp`.
+If you would like to customize the HTTP server or add websockets, see [Accessing The HTTP Server](#accessing-the-http-server) section.

 ### 2. Through the Arkos Instance